contensis/contensis.github.io/js-src/model/paged-list.md

                 var link = $('<a />')
                             .text(iPage)
                             .attr('href', '#')
-                            .data('pageIndex', iPage);  // set the page index as data on the link
+                            .data('pageIndex', iPage - 1);  // set the page index as data on the link

                 var listItem = $('<li />');
                 if (pageIndex === iPage) {